 You’ve probably heard the cannabis industry referred to as the Wild West.
-It has been rapidly changing, developing and expanding landscape presenting unique risk management considerations for those involved in the cultivation, production, dispensing and sale of cannabis and cannabis-derivative products.
+It has been a rapidly changing, developing, and expanding landscape presenting unique risk management considerations for those involved in the cultivation, production, dispensing, and sale of cannabis and cannabis-derivative products.

 Puns aside, cannabis retailing is unique.
 Unlike the standard retail operation, cannabis requires a deeper understanding of what coverages are mandated for the heavily regulated industry.
-As these mandates fall at both the national and provincial level, if your business business involves cannabis in anyway, it is important to have a team in your corner to make sure you are protected so you can grow your business.
+As these mandates fall at both the national and provincial levels, if your business involves cannabis in any way, it is important to have a team in your corner to make sure you are protected so you can grow your business.

 Work with an expert who understands your business.

-Leading up to legalization, Dusty Fournier worked with producers and sellers so they were prepared and coverage was in place and ready to “roll” come October 17, 2019.
-With experience working with cannabis dispensaries/retail, manufacturing and growing operations from start to finish, our expert will visit prior to construction to ensure coverage is in place as you grow.
-With an assessment based on the scope of work in your operation we tailor the coverage you need to protect your business, and will be straight forward with what you don’t.
-Connect with Dusty.
+Leading up to legalization, our brokers worked with producers and sellers so they were prepared and coverage was in place and ready to “roll” come October 17, 2019.
+With experience working with cannabis dispensaries/retail, manufacturing, and growing operations from start to finish, our brokers will visit prior to construction to ensure coverage is in place as you grow.
+With an assessment based on the scope of work in your operation, we tailor the coverage you need to protect your business and will be straightforward with what you don’t.

-If you’re getting ready to open a cannabis business – whether its an online direct to consumer, wholesale, or a bricks & mortar store – trust in Gifford Carr to protect what matters most to you, and your business.
+If you’re getting ready to open a cannabis business – whether it’s an online direct to consumer, wholesale, or a bricks & mortar store – trust Gifford Carr to protect what matters most to you, and your business.

 TYPES OF CANNABIS BUSINESSES WE WORK WITH: